Mystery over unused Euro 96 tickets

 - England, after a draw against Switzerland, beat Scotland 2-0 and thrashed the Netherlands 4-1

-- A penalty shoot-out followed in the quarter-final vs. Spain
+- A penalty shoot-out followed in the quarter-final match with Spain

 - England were then beaten on penalties by Germany, at Wembley, in front of 75,862 people